steveyen/gen-json-versions/docs/dev-001-gen-prd.md

-# The Sweet Spot: Evolving a Bakery Employee Scheduling App
+# PRD -- The Sweet Spot: Evolving Data for a Bakery Employee Scheduling App

 Let's simulate a scenario where a small bakery, "The Sweet Spot", gradually expands its operations.
 As their business grows, so do the needs for team scheduling, where they've started tracking their team scheduling data as JSON records.

+The goal or requirement in the PRD is to specify a data generator CLI tool that can output sample JSON records for this bakery as it evolves over time.

-We'll be working with JSON data schemas throughout this project and its evolution through multiple versions and feature enhancements that were requested by the bakery.
+We'll be working with JSON data schemas throughout this project and the bakery's evolution through multiple schema versions and feature enhancements that were requested by the bakery owner.

 ## Phase 1: The Bare Bones Schedule

-### Feature Ask 1.0: The Start
+### Data Version v1.0: The Start

 "As the bakery owner, I need a simple way to create a weekly schedule that lists which employee is working on which day and their assigned shift (e.g., Morning Bake, Afternoon Cashier, etc)."

-### Initial JSON Data Schema (Version 1.0)

 To start, we'll have multiple JSON objects, one JSON document per daily schedule.
 Each schedule object will specify the `date` and an array of `assignments`.
 Each `assignment` will link an `employeeName` to a `shift`.

+#### Example JSON v1.0:

 ```json
 {